 - Doctor of Medicine, University of Colorado Health Science Center, School of Medicine, Denver, Colorado

 - Pediatric Residency, University of Pittsburgh Medical Education Program, Children’s Hospital of Pittsburgh, Pittsburgh, Pennsylvania

-Shallon Tore’ Craddock (a.k.a “The Singing Doctor”, born June 1977) is an American urban contemporary gospel singer, contemporary Christian singer, and songwriter.
+Shallon Tore’ Craddock (a.k.a “The Singing Doctor”) is an American urban contemporary gospel singer, contemporary Christian singer, and songwriter.
 Shallon started singing in a gospel choir at a very young age.
 During her senior year of high school, she had the opportunity to meet and sing for Reverend James Moore, a gospel music legend.